-- Click Resend next to a message you want to send again. - When the Write message page opens, click Send. - The terminal now attempts to send the message again.
+- Click Resend next to a message you want to send again.
+When the Write message page opens, click Send.
+The terminal now attempts to send the message again.
 To make sure the message has been sent, look in the Sent folder.
-There should now be two copies of the sent message. - Click Forward next to a message you want to forward. - Type in the phone number of the new recipient and click Send. - The terminal now attempts to send the message to the new recipient.
+There should now be two copies of the sent message.
+Click Forward part to a message you want to forward. - Click Forward next to a message you want to forward.
+Type in the phone number of the new recipient and click Send.
+The terminal now attempts to send the message to the new recipient.
 To make sure the message has been sent, look in the Sent folder. - Click Delete next to a message to delete it. - Click Delete all sent messages to delete all the messages.